TrEE-TIMC/circhic/doc/install.rst

 In order to check your installation you can use::

-  python -m pip show scikit-learn # to see which version and where scikit-learn is installed python -m pip freeze # to see all packages installed in the active environment.
+  python -m pip show circhic # to see which version and where circhic is installed python -m pip freeze # to see all packages installed in the active environment.